FAQs

 See the Exemption tab below for information about research that may not require ethics review.

-Low risk research involves only discomfort and while high risk research involves greater than discomfort.
+Low risk research involves only discomfort, while high risk research involves greater than discomfort.

 See Applications and Approvals page: Assessing the level of risk in your research